168 Film Project Entry Types

 Scripts for these films come from the Write of Passage Screenwriting Competition.
 Producers may license a script (no extra cost) from a Write of Passage screenplay and make a Write of Passage Spotlight film.
 These films compete in their own "Best Of" category.
 Foundational verses for Write of Passage screenplays are predetermined.
 See available Write of Passage scripts and also the "How to License" section.

 Students may also license a Write of Passage script to make a Write of Passage Student Film in a speed film timeframe.
+(Please register as a Student Speed Film.)

 TRT: 12-minutes or less